srct/bookshare/README.md

 Run `python manage.py makemigrations` and `python manage.py migrate` to configure something called 'migrations', which allow you to make changes to the tables in your database without screwing up existing information.
 Then run `python manage.py createsuperuser` to create an admin account, using the same username and email as you'll access through CAS.
 Finally, run `python manage.py syncdb` to set up all the tables in your empty database.

+### Email

+Note: if you do not set this, the app will work 95% fine, except you will not be able to test sending email.

+Amazon's Simple Email Service (SES) is set to the default on Bookshare, but these are actually generic settings that can handle any smtp server.
+Simply change the EMAIL_HOST, EMAIL_HOST_USER, and EMAIL_HOST_PASSWORD in secret.py, and change the EMAIL_PORT if necessary in settings.py.

+You will also need to change the default recipient email addresses in trades/views.py; these are set by default to Amazon's testing email address with the actual user email addresses commented out above.
+(The same holds for deployment; change the recipent address to send emails to the actual recipients!)

+### API Keys

+Optional: sending email with Amazon's SES is set to the default on Bookshare.
+Create an SES account and set the host, user, and password in secret.py.

+Optional: if you want to upload user media files to Amazon's Simple Storage Service (S3), you can add API keys for an S3 bucket to secret.py and set MEDIA_S3 to True in settings.py.

+### Cacheing

+Bookshare's urls are set by default to be cached for periods of time set so that ordinary user experience will not be impacted, but a substantial load will be lifted from a deployment server.
+However, this can be annoying when you're making and want to check small changes rapidly on development.
+You can edit the respective apps' urls.py files and remove the cacheing configurations, but make sure that you do not include such edits in any pushes!

 ### Haystack Configuration

 When your database is empty, this won't do much good, but once you've created a few objects, run 'python manage.py update_index' to set up your database objects for search.